 What to Expect After Radical Prostatectomy

-Most men stay in the hospital for one to three days after radical prostatectomy.
-A urinary catheter is inserted during the surgery, and some men may need to wear the catheter home for a few days to a few weeks.
+Most men stay in the hospital for 1 to 3 days after radical prostatectomy.
+Your care team inserts a urinary catheter during the surgery, and some men may need to wear the catheter home for a few days to a few weeks.
 Another catheter inserted through the skin also may need to stay in place for a few days after returning home.

 Pain after radical prostatectomy can generally be controlled with prescription pain medicines.
 It can take weeks or months for urinary and sexual function to return to their maximum levels.

-After radical prostatectomy, regular follow-up is essential to make sure prostate cancer does not return.
+After radical prostatectomy, it’s important to see your doctor for all your regular follow-up appointments to make sure your prostate cancer doesn’t return.